MetPX/sarracenia/c/README.rst

  - This library is a single process, the *instances* setting is completely ignored.
  - The queue settings established by a consumer are not the same as those of the python implementation, so queues cannot be shared between the two.
+ - The C is infected by python taste...
+4 character indent, with spaces, all the time.

 Build Dependencies